chorman0773/TinyCompiler/README.md

 By default, the compiler compiles to JVM Bytecode, but using service providers, it is possible to configure the backend run by the program.

+## How to use

+To run the compiler, use `./gradlew run --args="<path to tiny file>`.

+By default, this generates a file in the same directory as the input file, but with the extension `.class` rather than `.tiny`.
+If the codegen is overriden, then that codegen dictates the output extension instead.

+To run the resulting program, first the standard library needs to be built with `./gradlew tiny-stdlib:build`.

+Then you can run the program with `java -cp .;tiny-stdlib/build/libs/tiny-stdlib-1.0.jar` (or use `:` instead of `;` on UNIX).

 ## Copyright

 Copyright (c) 2022 Connor Horman